 RevPAR can be used in various ways:

 - 1. To take the temperature of the hotel sector - 2.
-To measure how well a hotel market is performing - 3.
-As a measure of how a hotel is performing in its market has annual room revenue of SEK 51,100,000 (700 x 200 x 365).
-In addition to this is other revenue such as from food, beverages and conferences, which by definition is not included in the term RevPAR.
+To measure how well a hotel market is - performing 3.
+As a measure of how a hotel is performing - in its market

 How RevPAR works